 EC 202 Microeconomics

 This course is an investigation of the economic behavior of consumers, businesses and government.
 Emphasis is placed on price and output determination under various market structures and on the entrepreneurial competitive process.
-Prerequisites: Sophomore standing or permission of the instructor.
+Prerequisites: Sophomore standing and an understanding of basic math or permission of the instructor.